kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 This demo requires ActiveMQ 4.1.X.
 Before you run this demo, please make sure you had installed the ActiveMQ 4.1.X and set ACTIVEMQ_HOME and ACTIVEMQ_VERSION environment variables.
-Also, the ACTIVEMQ_VERSION environment variable should include the '-incubator' suffix.
-For example,
+ActiveMQ 4.1.0 the version variable should be

 For Unix:
 export ACTIVEMQ_VERSION=4.1.0-incubator

 For Windows:
 set ACTIVEMQ_VERSION=4.1.0-incubator

+ActiveMQ 4.1.1 the version variable should be
+For Unix:
+export ACTIVEMQ_VERSION=4.1.1

+For Windows:
+set ACTIVEMQ_VERSION=4.1.1

 Before you run this demo, start up the JMS message broker.